Analysis on the opening scene to “CHILDREN OF MEN”

 Characters:

-This is a match on action shot which is very effective as it
+This is a match on action shot which is very effective as it creates a dramatic action scene which then ends up with the first close up of who the protagonist. |

 Sherlock Holmes is the protagonist, from this scene we can deduct that he is a genius.
 Evidence for this is given when he sees a practically invisible weaponry.
 Elusive characteristic traits suggest he is a man of class but torn and lost within himself.